Al-Aqsa TV

 Al-Aqsa TV (قناة الأقصى) is a television channel run by Hamas, which is based in the Gaza Strip.
 Its programs include news and propaganda promoting Hamas, children's shows, and religiously inspired entertainment.

 It is currently directed by Fathi Hamad, who is a member of the Palestinian Legislative Council and Interior Minister of the Gaza Strip.
 The channel is named after Al-Aqsa in Jerusalem.

 History

-The station began broadcasting in the Gaza Strip on 9 January 2006, after Hamas won a decisive victory in the 2006 Palestinian legislative election.
-On 22 January 2006, the Palestinian public prosecutor Ahmed Maghni moved to close down the al-Aqsa television station because it did not have the necessary broadcast license, but the decision was never enforced.
+Al-Aqsa TV was founded in 2005 and was named after Al-Aqsa mosque.
+It began broadcasting in the Gaza Strip on 9 January 2006, after Hamas won a decisive victory in the 2006 Palestinian legislative election.
+On 22 January 2006, the Palestinian public prosecutor Ahmed Maghni moved to close down the Al-Aqsa TV because it did not have the necessary broadcast license, but the decision was never enforced.
+Al-Aqsa TV claimed to be independent from Hamas, but many Hamas members worked for the channel as senior employees, such as Ismail Haniyeh's son, who hosted a weekly sports program.
+The channel had 200 employees.